-Google AdWords categorizes the level of relatedness between keywords and the search query under four different match types.
+Google Ads categorizes the level of relatedness between keywords and the search query under four different match types.
 The most accurate match type is “exact”.
-Accuracy widens over “phrase match” and “broad match modifier” to “broad match”.
+Accuracy widens through “phrase match” and “broad match modifier” to “broad match”.

 Example Keyword: [buy chucks]

 Will match to: buy red sandals, red sandals store, red sandals on sale, …